dtung2008/hash/readme.md

 ## How to use the package

-### 1. Create a Hash type
+### 1. Create a has table

 Create an instance of hash with

     Hash create(int hash_size, Hashdup dupfunc, Hashfree freefunc)

-, where hash_size is a hash index size. dupfunc is the duplicate function that provide a duplicate with malloc memory for date. freefunc is the extra free function for the memory user malloc themselves.
+, where hash_size is a hash index size. dupfunc is the function provides a duplication with malloc memory of date. freefunc is the extra free function for the dynamic memory can not be free from pointer to user's data.
 (See how to write dupfunc and freefunc for more information.)
 It returns a hash pointer if success, NULL if fail.

 ### 2. Use lookup to check entry of a hash